 LA JOLLA, Calif. — The new political administration in Mexico is committed to continuing the flow of foreign investment into the country – including the promotion of second homes and retirement residences – and United States mortgage lenders have taken the message to market.

 GMAC International Mortgage this week announced it had rolled out a 30-year, fixed-rate mortgage for Americans buying property in Mexico in addition to a “stated income” or limited documentation option for a slightly higher interest rate.
 Both components also are available to borrowers for “cash-back” refinances, allowing customers to pull out up to 50 percent of the cash value of their primary residence or second home in Mexico.
-The cash-back ratio will increase to 70 percent in January, according to Dan Bryant, dire...
+The cash-back ratio will increase to 70 percent in January, according to Dan Bryant, director of GMAC International Mortgage.

 GMAC is the first national lender to introduce a 30-year, fixed-rate product south of the border.
 The news was the most significant announcement made at the annual Mexico Resort Development Conference, attended by more than 300 major developers, builders, lenders and investors targeting real estate in Mexico.